NormalUhr/NormalUhr.github.io/_includes/posts/2025-02-27-dualpipe_en.md

 From this table, you can see that **ZB1P** reduces bubbles substantially compared to **1F1B**, at the same level of activation memory usage.
 By decoupling the backward computations, ZB1P achieves more overlap between forward and backward, thus cutting down idle time.
 More advanced scheduling strategies (like **DualPipe**) push this idea further, aiming to maximize resource utilization and parallel performance in large-model training.

-In short, Lao Wang’s evolving pipeline schemes—from the original 1F1B to ZB1P and beyond to DualPipe—mirror how large language model training has advanced.
+In short, Tony’s evolving pipeline schemes—from the original 1F1B to ZB1P and beyond to DualPipe—mirror how large language model training has advanced.
 Each new innovation reduces bubbles (idle times) and pushes the system to higher performance and better resource utilization.

 ---

 ### When the Pipeline Still Has “Blind Spots”: Limitations of ZB1P

-Although ZB1P’s decoupling approach significantly shortens idle periods, Lao Wang’s workshop still experiences some lingering gaps.
+Although ZB1P’s decoupling approach significantly shortens idle periods, Tony’s workshop still experiences some lingering gaps.
 Imagine a pipeline of **Casting → Forging → Heat Treatment → Polishing**: once the casting machine finishes its "fixture design update," it hands that info off to forging, but a deeper stage’s "manufacturing design update" might still have to wait on all preceding updates to be done.
 Because parts flow through multiple tightly coupled stages, even small delays in one stage can ripple through and create new bubbles.

 In large-model training, ZB1P does boost overlap between forward and backward, but it can’t achieve **truly simultaneous** forward and backward passes.
 Why?